 - Does this worksheet benefit the student?
 Is the worksheet necessary or would it be better received in a more hands-on activity?

-- If the worksheet is beneficial – get the students into the habit of sticking their worksheets in subject-specific workbooks and they can place the books in a marking station for you to mark.
+- If the worksheet is beneficial – get the students into the habit of sticking their worksheets in subject-specific journals and they can place the journals in a grading station for you to grade.

 - Go digital!
 Can the students do the same task but on a digital device?